image-js/image-js-docs/docs/Features/Geometry/Transform.md

 import TransformDemo from './transform.demo.tsx'

-_Applies geometric modifications to an image, such as scaling, rotation, skewing, or warping, altering its shape or orientation._
+_Applies linear transformations to an image, such as scaling, rotation, skewing, or warping, altering its shape or orientation._

 [Check options and parameters of `transform` method](https://image-js.github.io/image-js-typescript/classes/Image.html#transform 'github.io link')